TC-TUNE

 What is a fine tuner?

-It allows you to raise or lower the pitch just a little bit without making major tuning changes with the tuning pegs.
+It allows you to raise or lower the pitch just a little bit without making major changes with the tuning pegs.

 If the bridge lifts up, retighten the spring each time and repeat the tuning and spring adjustment.